Polynomial Lawvere Logic: Deduction System for

-\begin{remark} As shown in~\cite{Bacci2023}, $\al$ (and so, $\pl$) does not enjoy a (weak) deduction theorem, as other fuzzy logics, such as {\L}ukasiewicz, G{\"o}del, and product logics do.
-For this reason, we do not have a standard way to ``interalise'' provability in the language of the logic. \end{remark}
+In~\cite{Bacci2023} it is shown that $\al$ does not enjoy a deduction theorem, not even in the weak form that holds for fuzzy logics, such as {\L}ukasiewicz, G{\"o}del, or product logics.
+This is because we have proven that in $\al$ it is not possible to ``internalize'' provability in the language of the logic.
+However, in $\pl$, the expressivity provided by multiplication allows us to do it by ``Booleanizing'' the judgements. \begin{theorem}[Deduction Theorem] For any formulas $\phi,\psi$ in $\pl$,

-The following is useful technical lemma that we will use extensively in the proof of completeness. \begin{lemma}[Disjuntion Deduction Lemma] Let $\gamma$ be a judgement, $S$ a finite set of judgements and $\phi$, $\psi$ formulas in $\pl$.
-Then,

-\end{lemma} Among others, the above lemma allows us to prove the distributivity of the tensor product with respect to $\land$ and $\lor$, respectively and the, so called, totality lemma in~\cite{Bacci2023}.